8 Interesting Facts About Ecuador

 2. Ecuador is the only country in the world named after a geographical feature.

 The official name of Ecuador is República del Ecuador, which literally means “The Republic of the Equator.”
-The equator runs through the country and, in fact, there’s a large monument about 45 minutes away from Quito where you can stand in both the Northern and Southern Hemisphere.
+The equator runs through the country, and, in fact, there’s a large monument about 45 minutes away from Quito where you can stand in both the Northern and Southern Hemispheres.

 3. Ecuador has the world’s first UNESCO World Heritage Sites.